blamario/construct/README.md

 parameter to `Identity` &mdash; a `BitMap Identity` contains exactly one value of each field.

 The other part of the specification is the `format` definition that specifies the bi-directional mapping between the in-memory and the serialized form of the bitmap.
-An isomorphism, to be exact.
-The two definitions are enough to give you the serializer for the format:
+An isomorphism, to be precise.
+The two definitions are enough to automatically serialize the in-memory record form into the binary form:

 ~~~ {.haskell}
 -- |